 Dixon was elected to the General Assembly in 1884 and passed the bar after serving in his first legislative session.
 It was not long before he tired of law practice and became a Baptist minister.
 In 1895 he left the ministry to become a nondenominational speaker.
 Having developed his oratory skills since college, Dixon became a famed lecturer during the 1890s, earning as much as one thousand dollars per engagement.
 While maintaining his speaking career he became a gentleman farmer in Virginia.

-In 1901 Dixon wrote his first novel The Leopard’s Spots, calling for the exclusion of blacks from American society and for a reunion between North and South.
+In 1901 Dixon wrote his first novel The Leopard’s Spots, calling for the exclusion of blacks from American society and for reconciliation between North and South.
 He would write two more novels with similar messages, and in 1905 adapted one of them into a play entitled The Clansman.
 D. W. Griffith would make the play into the landmark motion picture, Birth of a Nation, a project that took from 1913 to 1915.

 Thomas Dixon was married to Harriet Bussey from 1886 until her death in 1937.
 They had three children.
 In 1939 Dixon, in failing health, married Madelyn Donovan, a leading lady from one of his films.
 He died in Raleigh on April 3, 1946.
 His remains are buried in Sunset Cemetery in Shelby, near the grave of journalist W. J. Cash.